Gab-182/escrow/README.md

 solana airdrop 1
 ```

+4. At the end, deploy your program to the devnet on solana.

-12. `npm run deploy` the program (smart contract) to the specified network in `solana.escrow.config.json`.
+`npm run deploy` the program (smart contract) to the specified network in `solana.escrow.config.json`.